KerosuoLab/Shapemetrics/README.md

   - [Create parameter value heat maps](#create-hierarchial-clustering-heat-maps-of-the-parameter-values)
   - [Visualization](#vizualization---map-the-chosen-groups-of-cells-back-to-their-spatial-context)

-When you open our script segmentation3D_script.m in matlab, make sure that you are in the right folder (where all your files are) so that matlab can download the files in without errors.
+When you open our script segmentation3D_script.m in Matlab, make sure that you are in the correct folder (where all your files are) so that Matlab can load the files without errors.
-The folder can be changed from the small arrow on the top line of matlab window, where your current path is showing or by moving the script itself to the right folder.
+The folder can be changed from the small arrow on the top line of the Matlab window where your current path is showing or by moving the script itself to the correct folder.
 Run each section with command shift+enter.
-The most common error when trying to run the first section is being in the wrong folder.
 Only change filenames and follow the code comments.
-Aything asked to change is between lines like this:
+Anything requiring change is between lines like this:
 ```
 %==============================================%
-Here change variable names and parameters asked
+Change variable names and parameters here
 %==============================================%

-Here, outside the lines, don't change anything
+Don't change anything here outside the lines
 ```
-Anything outside the lines is not needed to change, and possible errors do not come from parts outside the lines.
+There is no need to change anything outside the lines, and possible errors do not come from parts outside the lines.
 Lines are only in the script file, not in this example file.

 ## Input data

-**Loading the Ilastik prediction map in**
+**Load the Ilastik prediction map**

-The Ilastik prediction map is .h5 format file which is exported from Ilastik machine learning program's pixel classification platform.
-It consists of cotinuous pixel values from 0 to 1 assigned based on the machine learning training done by user.
+The Ilastik prediction map file in .h5 format is exported from Ilastik machine learning program's pixel classification platform.
+It consists of continuous pixel values from 0 to 1, assigned based on the machine learning training done by the user.
 ```
 ilastik_filename = 'filename.h5'; % write here the file name
 ilastik_file     = h5read(ilastik_filename,'/exported_data/');
 pred = squeeze(ilastik_file(2,:,:,:));
 pred = permute(pred,[2,1,3]);
 ```
-Let's visualize prediction map as z-projection
+Visualize the prediction map as a z-projection:
 ```
 figure
 imshow(sum(pred,3),[])